tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 ``box_plot.png`` graph.
 For small differences with large sample sizes, the differences will be statistically detectable, even if not obvious from from the box plot.
+You can use the ``conf_interval_plot.png`` graph to see the average difference between samples and the first sample together with the 95% confidence interval for them.

+The script prints the numerical value for confidence interval for mean and median for differences of the pair of two most dissimilar probes.
+It also writes it to the ``report.txt`` file.

-Using R you can also generate a graph with median of differences between samples, but note that this will take about an hour for 21 tests and samples with 1 million observations each on a 4 core/8 thread 2GHz CPU:
+Using R you can also manually generate ``conf_interval_plot.png`` graph, but note that this will take about an hour for 21 tests and samples with 1 million observations each on a 4 core/8 thread 2GHz CPU:

 .. code::